fnagel/privacyguard/Documentation/Introduction/Index.rst

 What does it do?
 ----------------

-Privacy Guard is an additional tasks for the TYPO3 scheduler (delivered with TYPO 4.3).
+Privacy Guard is an additional tasks for the TYPO3 scheduler (core feature since TYPO 4.3).
 It cleans old entries within your TYPO3 installation to improve the privacy of your customers.

 **Please note:**